jackdewinter/pymarkdown/newdocs/src/user-guide.md

 ### Extensions

-Extensions are features that go beyond the base [GitHub Flavored Markdown](https://github.github.com/gfm/) specification.
-Some are defined by that specification as optional extensions; others are additional features implemented by PyMarkdown.
+Extensions are features that go beyond the base [GitHub Flavored Markdown](https://github.github.com/gfm/) (GFM) specification.
+Some are defined there as optional extensions; others are additional features implemented by PyMarkdown.

 These features change how the Markdown parser breaks a document into its constituent elements.
-In practice, enabling an extension can introduce new element types (for example, table cells) or reinterpret existing structures (for example, treating a YAML block as front matter instead of a paragraph), which in turn affects which tokens the Rule Engine receives and which rules may trigger.
+Enabling an extension can introduce new element types (for example, table cells) or reinterpret existing structures (for example, treating a YAML block as Front-Matter instead of a paragraph).
+In turn, this affects which tokens the Rule Engine receives and which Rule Plugins may trigger.

 Because of these effects, advanced configurations should be tested with representative documents.
-This ensures that rule behavior, reported positions, and any apparent "missing" or "extra" failures still align with your expectations.
+This ensures that Rule Plugin behavior, reported positions, and any apparent "missing" or "extra" Rule Failures still align with your expectations.

-These extensions are fully documented in the
-[Advanced Extensions](./advanced_extensions.md) document.
-That guide describes how each extension behaves, how it is implemented, and how to configure it.

-In this section, we provide only high-level information about each extension so that you can proceed with solid footing before diving into the detailed reference.
+In this section, we provide only high-level information about each extension to give you solid footing before diving into the detailed reference.

+For more detailed information on configuring extensions (for example, enabling them via configuration files rather than the command line), see [Advanced Configuration – Extensions](./advanced_configuration.md#extensions).
+For a complete behavioral reference for each extension &mdash; including tokens added and interactions with
+Rule Plugins &mdash; see [Advanced Extensions](./advanced_extensions.md).

+#### Enabling Extensions

+On the command line, use `--enable-extensions` followed by a comma-separated list of extension identifiers to enable those extensions.
+As all extensions other than the [Pragma extension](#pragma-extension) are disabled by default, there is no command line ability to disable extensions, only enable them.

 #### Specification Extensions